zezard/stricod/server/README.md

 API
 ---

-Please refer to the tests for additional information.
+Refer to the API.md document.

 Building and running
 --------------------